 • Paid employment

 • Further education

-• Maintaining their own tenancy with support (residential young people only).
+• Maintaining their own tenancy with support (residential service users only).

-A young person must have an identiﬁed level of need, which is most likely to have been identiﬁed through a personal plan (formerly known as single shared assessment).
+A service user must have an identiﬁed level of need, which is most likely to have been identiﬁed through a personal outcome plan (formerly known as single shared assessment).
 This could include any or a combination of the following:

 • Learning disability